SB-503

 2026-01-01

-Directs the Department of Health Care Access and Information and the Department of Technology to establish an advisory board on AI use in healthcare services.
-The advisory board must develop best practices for AI use by health facilities, clinics, and physician's offices, create a standardized testing system for evaluating AI models and systems for biased impacts across protected characteristics, and establish a statewide certification program.
-Developers of AI models or systems used in healthcare settings are required to test for biased impacts based on each health facility's patient population, initially using an existing testing system designated by the advisory board.
-No enforcement mechanism, penalties, or private right of action are specified.
+SB 503 would have required the Department of Health Care Access and Information and the Department of Technology to establish an advisory board on the use of AI in health care services.
+The advisory board would develop best practices for health care AI use, create a standardized testing system for bias in AI models, and establish a statewide certification program.
+Developers of AI models or systems used in health facilities, clinics, and physician offices would be required to test for biased impacts based on the facility's patient population.
+No enforcement mechanism, penalties, or private right of action is specified.
+The bill was ordered to inactive file and did not advance.

 Summary

-Directs the Department of Health Care Access and Information and the Department of Technology to establish an advisory board on AI use in healthcare services.
-The advisory board must develop best practices for AI use by health facilities, clinics, and physician's offices, create a standardized testing system for evaluating AI models and systems for biased impacts across protected characteristics, and establish a statewide certification program.
-Developers of AI models or systems used in healthcare settings are required to test for biased impacts based on each health facility's patient population, initially using an existing testing system designated by the advisory board.
-No enforcement mechanism, penalties, or private right of action are specified.
+SB 503 would have required the Department of Health Care Access and Information and the Department of Technology to establish an advisory board on the use of AI in health care services.
+The advisory board would develop best practices for health care AI use, create a standardized testing system for bias in AI models, and establish a statewide certification program.
+Developers of AI models or systems used in health facilities, clinics, and physician offices would be required to test for biased impacts based on the facility's patient population.
+No enforcement mechanism, penalties, or private right of action is specified.
+The bill was ordered to inactive file and did not advance.

 Enforcement & Penalties